 For FIERCE, High Intensity Strength at Home with Cass and High Intensity with Cass, the weight you choose will vary depending on the type of workout.
-For a Tabata workout, you’ll choose a lighter weight because some of the intensity will come from your cardio effort!
-For a strength workout, you’ll choose a heavier weight, with an RPE of about 7-8.
+For a high-intensity workout like Tabata, you’ll choose a lighter weight because some of the intensity will come from your cardio effort!
+For a strength workout, you’ll choose a heavier weight, with an RPE of about 7-9.

 An RPE scale is provided to help you determine the intensity for some of the exercises used in Stephanie Sanzo’s BUILD program to indicate the intensity of each exercise.

 The warm-up includes exercises at an intensity of 4-6.
 The primary movement, once your body is warm, is done at a higher intensity of 8 RPE.
 These are your heavy lifts.
 Towards the end of the workout, you’ll perform exercises with higher reps and lighter weights to induce muscle fatigue and reach an RPE of 9.